Center for International Business Education and Research

-One of only 33 such centers in the country, Temple CIBER at the Fox School of Business is scheduled to receive funding by the U.S. Department of Education for four more years.
-The federal grant, announced in May, allows for $377,000 per year, or approximately $1.5 million total.
-This is the third time Temple CIBER at the Fox School has received a grant from the Department of Education since the center’s inception in 2002.
+Temple CIBER is one of only 33 such centers in the country.
+This year marks the third time Temple CIBER at the Fox School has received a grant from the Department of Education since the center’s inception in 2002.

-“This grant will enable us to support IB research, particularly by our junior faculty in the business school, and also provide opportunities for our undergraduates and graduates to participate in short-term study abroad programs,” said Arvind Phatak, Temple CIBER’s executive director.
-“We have been one of the most active CIBERs, and we intend to continue that trend in the next four years.”
+“This grant enables us to support IB research, particularly by our junior faculty in the business school, and also provides opportunities for our undergraduates and graduates to participate in short-term study abroad programs,” said Arvind Phatak, Temple CIBER’s founder.
+“We have been one of the most active CIBERs, and we intend to continue that trend.”

 In addition to India and Ghana, Temple CIBER will explore expanding its short-term study abroad programming in emerging markets to include Vietnam, Brazil and the Middle East and North Africa (MENA).

-New programming in collaboration with other CIBER schools will offer faculty development programs in international business in MENA, enhancing efforts by Temple CIBER to add new programming and expertise in that region.
-Another faculty development program is being designed in India for business school deans and their designates during winter break.
+Collaboration with other CIBER schools offers faculty development programs in international business in MENA, enhancing efforts by Temple CIBER to add new programming and expertise in that region.

-Phatak said Temple CIBER plans to further its outreach to the business community through seminars and lecture series, as well as continuing with certificate programs and organizing the annual International Business Research Forum.
+Temple CIBER furthers its outreach to the business community through seminars and lecture series, as well as with certificate programs and the annual International Business Research Forum.

-Temple CIBER intends to continue its partnership with the World Affairs Council to expose some 2,500 students in the region to global economic and political issues, primarily through model United Nations and Senate Foreign Relations Committee programs hosted at the Fox School’s Alter Hall.
+Temple CIBER intends to continue its partnership with the World Affairs Council to expose some 2,500 students in the region to global economic and political issues, primarily through model United Nations and Global Economic Forum programs hosted at the Fox School’s Alter Hall.

 Temple CIBER is also working to spread its resources to minority-serving educational institutions to improve the international business knowledge of faculty and students and to embed international business in curriculum.
 The internalization effort is growing through partnerships with the Community College of Philadelphia and Lincoln University, the oldest historically black college in the nation.